Keep on Filming, LA: A Community Town Hall

 This town hall offers an opportunity to discuss the evolving landscape of filmmaking in Los Angeles, and identify what action is needed to strengthen our industry.
 While the recent expansion of the California Tax Incentives is welcome, what additional measures can be introduced to ensure lasting support for independent producers and studios?

-Join Pamala Buzick Kim of StayinLA and Josh Mingo, Location and Permit Consultant with Legend Locations, as we explore practical strategies, opportunities and community-driven solutions for keeping Los Angeles’ industry alive.
+Join Kate Holguín and Alexandra Pechman of StayinLA, and Josh Mingo (Location and Permit Consultant, Legend Locations) as we explore practical strategies, opportunities and community-driven solutions for keeping Los Angeles’ industry alive.

 RSVPs are required, as space is limited.